Mazecreator/udcontrol-streamdeck/README.md

 It has only been tested with Insteon Dimmers/Switches on Windows 10, but programs might help you get around this limitation if your device doesn't work.

+## Special Thanks

+This repo was started with help from [Mitch McKean's McControl project](https://github.com/MitchMcKean/mccontrol).